AlexMarinkovich/Merge-Tactics-Calculator/README.md

 ## Introduction 🎯
 Welcome to the **Merge Tactics Calculator** for **Clash Royale Merge Tactics**!

-The best teams in Merge Tactics are made of troops that share many traits.
+The best teams in Merge Tactics are made of troops that **share many traits**.
 The image below shows all troops, with rows and columns representing each troop's traits.
 This calculator takes your current troops, generates all possible teams, scores them by active traits, and displays the **top-scoring teams**.

 ![Troops and Traits](images/all_troops_and_traits.jpg)